w3c/wai-coga/guide/understandable/effective-affordances.md

 ## More details

-Ensure all controls have clear Affordances (the properties that indicate how users might interact them).
+Ensure all controls have clear Affordances (the properties that indicate how users might interact with them).
 For example, a button looks like it may be "pressed" or an Assistive Technology gets a list of possible actions.
 Use clear and consistent visual design and interaction patterns, along with well tested accessibility design.

 Use standard HTML controls which have carefully designed visuals and behavior to ensure easy identification and use.
 Users are likely to be familiar with these and know how to use them.
 Avoid large changes to styling or behavior in ways that may be confusing to users.